-As an even more parsimonious use of memory and also to be similar to the colour capabilities of the older computers from the 80's, 8 bit colour depth is provided that only uses some of the video lines.
+As an even more parsimonious use of memory and also to be similar to the colour capabilities of the older computers from the 80's, 8 bit colour depth is provided.
 Having only 8 bits to play with, the format is RGB332.
 That is 3 bits for red, 3 bits for green and 2 bits for blue.
-As this is a quite limited range, these values are used as an index into a translation table called a Colour LookUp Table.
+As this is a quite limited range and as there are 16 video output signals needed to create the video for the VGA monitor, we need some method to expand these 8 bits to 16 bits.
+Thus the 8 bits for 8 bit colour depth are used as an index into a translation table called a Colour LookUp Table.
 There is a detailed description of this in a later chapter titled CLUT.